ZachMK25/HomelabDiscordBot/README.md

 ## A simple\* way to get updates on your homelab

 Currently supports monitoring Proxmox cluster status via a discord app command, with more fucntionality to come!

+\* not actually that simple to setup at the moment